 Indeed, a window offers your cat a view of the world that’s, let’s be honest, a lot more interesting than whatever you’re doing inside.
-Think of a window perch as a recliner and your cat is preparing to veg out for a whole season of Shrill.
+Think of a window perch as a recliner and your cat is preparing to veg out for a whole season of The Bear.
 “Cats also love to be up high,” Johnson-Bennet explains.
 “Since cats are both predator and prey, the ability to access elevated areas gives them more visual warning time to see approaching danger, as well as the ability to see more of their environment in case potential prey appears.”

 If your windows don’t have window sills, a window perch is a worthy investment.
 A few factors to keep in mind: “Does your cat like to curl up on the towels in your closet?”
 Johnson-Bennet asks.
 “Then a cozy, padded perch would be the way to go for that cat.”
 Also consider your cat’s size and weight — you don’t want them hanging off the edge of a too-small perch.
 And multi-cat households may need multiple perches to prevent sibling rivalries over the prime viewing spot.
 “What’s important is safety, sturdiness, and comfort.”

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)

 Genius takes many forms.
 Could your cat be one?

 Stylized cat trees for every personality, from cartoon flowers to modernist towers.
 We hope money grows on a few of them.